A Modest Video Game Proposal: The "Modest Proposal"

 Jack Thompson wrote a letter that describes a game whose protagonist is Osaki Kim, the father of a high school boy beaten to death with a baseball bat by a 14-year-old gamer who played a game about beating people to death with a bat.
 The game intro shows the court session where the killer is sentenced to "only" life in prison.

 Osaki Kim then swears vengeance, and gets weapons, "even baseball bats.
 Especially baseball bats."
-Kim goes to Long Island to kill Paula Eibel, the CEO of Take This, the company that made the "murder simulator on which his son's killer trained", along with her husband and kids, then urinates on their severed brain stems (as in Postal 2).
-(Take This is a parody of the name Take-Two Interactive, whose developers created the games Grand Theft Auto, Bully, and Manhunt, all of which are games which Jack Thompson lobbied against.)
-Kim then kills the lawyers of Blank, Stare, the Philadelphia law firm that defended Take This, "with singer Jackson Browne's 1980's hit Lawyers in Love blaring."
+Kim goes to Long Island to kill Paula Eibel (clear reference to Paul Eibeler), the CEO of Take This, the company that made the "murder simulator on which his son's killer trained", along with her husband and kids, then urinates on their severed brain stems (as in Postal 2) (Take This is a parody of the name Take-Two Interactive, whose developers created the games Grand Theft Auto, Bully, and Manhunt, all of which are games which Jack Thompson lobbied against).
+Kim then kills the lawyers of Blank Stare, the Philadelphia law firm that defended Take This (a parody of the law firm Blank Rome which is actually based in Philadelphia and defended Take Two in the Strickland v.
+Sony trial, which originated from a lawsuit filed by Thompson), "with singer Jackson Browne's 1980's hit Lawyers in Love blaring."
 Kim then destroys high-tech video arcades called GameWerks.
 Lastly, he goes to E3 on its opening at May 10, 2006, destroying all video game industry execs in "one final, monstrously delicious rampage".

 Along the way, Kim steals supplies from Best Buy, Circuit City, Target and Walmart stores, and roughs up store managers and clerks, yelling "You should have checked kids' IDs!"